onlabsorg/stilo/README.md

 In order to uninstall a plugin, you use the `stilo uninstall` command, followed by the name of the npm package that contains the plugin.

-> If you are a developer and you want to create your own plugin or customize the
+> If you are a developer and you want to create your own plugins or modify you
-> way a package behaves, check the [package documentation](./package-template/README.md).
+> `.stilo` package, read the [package documentation](./package_template/README.md).

+### NodeJS API
+The cli commands are also accessible programmatically once you install stilo as a local dependence.
+The available api is:

+- `stilo.init`: initializes a new stilo package
+- `stilo.read`: fetches a document from a stilo package
+- `stilo.rend`: renders a document of a stilo package
+- `stilo.install`: installs a new plugin in a stilo package
+- `stilo.uninstall`: removes a plugin from a stilo package
+- `stilo.run`: executes a stilo package command

+For more information about the stilo NodeJS API, see the [API Documentation](./docs/api.md).

 ### License